 Assessment will be mainly by exam, with other types of assessment used only where they are needed to test essential skills.

-AS and A Levels will be assessed at the end of the course.
+AS and A Levels are assessed at the end of the course.
 AS assessments will typically take place after 1 year’s study and A levels after 2.
 The courses will no longer be divided into modules and there will be no exams in January.

 AS and A Levels will be decoupled – this means that AS results will no longer count towards an A level, in the way they do now.

-AS Levels can be designed by exam boards to be taught alongside the first year of A levels.
+AS Levels have been designed by exam boards to be taught alongside the first year of A levels.

 The content for the new A Levels has been reviewed and updated.
 Universities played a greater role in this for the new qualifications than they did previously.